 32. What is the sequence of steps in the examination of the chest and lungs?

 Inspection, Palpation, Percussion, then Auscultation.

-Medium crackles are lower, more moist, and are heard during the mid-stage of inspiration; they are not cleared with a cough.
-Coarse crackles are loud, bubbly noise heard during inspiration; also, they are not cleared with a cough.
+Medium crackles are lower, more moist, and are heard during the mid-stage of inspiration.
+They are not cleared with a cough.
+Coarse crackles are loud, bubbly noises heard during inspiration.
+Also, they are not cleared with a cough.